monarch-initiative/monarch-trapi-kp/README.md

 ### Run the Server from the CLI

-Run the following script to start up the server from the command line terminal:
+Run the following script to start up the server from the command line terminal (under a Unix-type operating system):

   ```bash
       ./main.sh